 - E. The planning and zoning board will make its recommendation concerning the special use and record the decision in the minutes of the meeting.
 The planning and zoning board will then forward its decision to the board of commissioners for their review and consideration before making their determination on the special use. - F. The board of commissioners shall hold a duly-noticed public hearing pursuant to the procedures for rezoning property.
 Notice of the public hearing shall be provided to the owner of the property that is the subject of the application by mail at least 30 days prior to the public hearing, and the sign and published notice shall be posted at least 30 days prior to the public hearing.
+The owner of the property that is the subject of the application shall be mailed notice of the public hearing at least 30 days prior to the date of the hearing.
 After conducting such hearing, the board of commissioners may grant, deny, or grant with special conditions the special use permit request.
 The decision of the board of commissioners on the application for special use may be appealed to the Monroe County Superior Court by pleadings filed in the court within 30 days of the date of the decision of the board of commissioners.
 Such appeal will be a record review, and the record shall be certified by the zoning administrator and transmitted to the superior court within 30 days of the service of the appeal pleadings on the County. - G. In addition to the standards for the exercise of the zoning power and specific criteria in this UDO, the planning and zoning board and board of commissioners will consider the following points in arriving at a decision on the special use: - 1.
 Whether it is contrary to the purpose of this ordinance; - 2.
 Whether it is detrimental to the use or development of adjacent properties, or to the general neighborhood; it must not adversely affect the health or safety of residents or workers; - 3.
 Whether it would constitute a nuisance or hazard because of the number of persons who will attend or use such a facility, vehicular movement, noise or fumes generated, or type of physical activity; - 4.
 Whether it would adversely affect existing uses, and it must be proposed to be placed on a lot of sufficient size to satisfy the space requirements of the use; - 5.
 Whether the public infrastructure of Monroe County is sufficient to support the proposed use; - 6.
 How the proposed use would affect the economy of Monroe County;